jeneaadams/jeneaadams/README.md

 - 👋 Hi, I’m @jeneaadams, PhD Candidate in Genomics and Computational Biology (Perelman School of Medicine) and Dual MA student in Statistics and Data Science (Wharton)
 - 👀 I’m interested in computational biomedicine, genomics, RNA therapeutics, and statistical method development
-- 🌱 I’m currently learning how to scale computational methods from the groun up for applications in RNA biology and translational insight
+- 🌱 I’m currently learning how to scale computational methods from the ground up for applications in RNA biology and translational insight
 - 📫 How to reach me ... my website: jeneaiadams.com/contact if you don't have my email already.

 <!---